 On Sept.
 9, 1971, the Attica Prison Uprising began.
 From Sept.
 9 to 13, prisoners took control of the Attica Correctional Facility in the most well-known prison uprising of the 20th century.
-They made a series of demands to prison administrators.

 As Howard Zinn describes the uprising in A People’s History of the United States,

 [Attica was] a rebellion that came from long, deep grievances. . . .
 54% of the inmates were black; 100% of the guards were white.
 Prisoners spent 14 to 16 hours a day in their cells, their mail was read, their reading material restricted, their visits from families conducted through a mesh screen, their medical care disgraceful, their parole system inequitable, racism everywhere.